10 Service Design Innovation Trends for 2018

 Data enables every experience to be personalised

-Aggregated data has enabled single customer views and will go on to enable UX to deliver truly personalized content, interactions and services.
-In reality, UX will be a secondary partner in personalisation as it will be pretty much an automated process.
+Aggregated data has enabled single customer views and will go on to enable SD to deliver truly personalized content, interactions and services.
+In reality, SD will be a secondary partner in personalisation as it will be pretty much an automated process.
 However, this shift will require a much more agile approach to design where rather than single solutions there will be multiple segmented and highly tailored interaction patterns.
-UX will need to be the true voice of the user in the world of data-driven engagement and atomic personalisation to survive against the data and optimisation providers; to do that requires focussing on UX unique combination of design, delivery and research.
+SD will need to be the true voice of the user in the world of data-driven engagement and atomic personalisation to survive against the data and optimisation providers; to do that requires focussing on SD’s unique combination of design, delivery and research.

 10 — TRIANGULATED ENGAGEMENT INSIGHT